-There is a lot of outdated information saying progressive JPEGs aren’t supported in Safari and Internet Explorer.
+There’s a lot of outdated information saying progressive JPEGs aren’t supported in Safari and Internet Explorer.
 However, progressive images has been supported since at least iOS 8 and Safari 8 (maybe even earlier), as well as Internet Explorer 9 and later.
-To clarify, “not supported” means the image wouldn’t be rendered until it’s fully loaded (so, blank-to-image instead of loading top-to-bottom baseline.
+To clarify, “not supported” means the image wouldn’t be rendered until its fully loaded (so, blank-to-image instead of loading top-to-bottom baseline.

 Other outdated information suggest that progressive images are larger than baseline images.
 This will vary by the image.
 However, in my experience with a set of 3500 images the size difference is negligible and progressive images tend to be ~50 bytes smaller than baseline images.

-You can still apply image compression best practices, like using the Guetzli JPEG encoder, and losslessy rearrange the resulting image with an interlaced progressive data structure afterwards.
+You can still apply image compression best practices, like using the Guetzli JPEG encoder, and losslessy rearrange the resulting image with an interlaced progressive data structure afterward.

 The following example command uses jpegtran (part of libjpeg-tools; also known as libjpeg-progs) to losslessy rearrange an image for progressive loading: